yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 a hostage to those friends who help you.
 Also, don't learn from people around you;
 learn from books, StackOverflow, and open source software.

-{% quote You must be prepared to say it to your friends, your family, your habits, your wishes, your projects, colleagues, classes, methods, and lines of code. %}
+{% quote You must be prepared to say "No" to your friends, your family, your habits, your wishes, your projects, colleagues, classes, methods, and lines of code. %}

 **Don't Waste Time**.
 This is probably the most important advice, which I have to give myself